 JSHint comes with a default set of warnings but it was designed to be very configurable.
-There are two main ways to configure your copy of JSHint before: you can either specify the configuration file manually via the --config flag or use a special file .jshintrc.
-JSHint will look for this file in the current working directory and, if not found, will move one level up the directory tree all the way up to the filesystem root.
+There are three main ways to configure your copy of JSHint: you can either specify the configuration file manually via the --config flag, use a special file .jshintrc or put your config into your projects package.json file under the jshintConfig property.
+In case of .jshintrc, JSHint will start looking for this file in the same directory as the file that's being linted.
+If not found, it will move one level up the directory tree all the way up to the filesystem root.
+(Note that if the input comes from stdin, JSHint doesn't attempt to find a configuration file)

 This setup allows you to have different configuration files per project.
 Place your file into the project root directory and, as long as you run JSHint from anywhere within your project directory tree, the same configuration file will be used.